 Innsbruck | Munich

+EXTREME – a motto that promises thrills, excitement and fun!
+Just two days earlier, we found out where our training would take us, and now the time has finally come.
+We set off in two VW buses, still a little tired but in good spirits.
+First stop: the design festival at the paper manufacturer Gmund.
+In the paper factory, which has been specially cleared for this event, we are greeted by impressive paper figures, clever packaging, a showroom with all the winners of the Gmund Award 2019 and even a sofa design to match the Gmund colours!
+The possibilities for using Gmund paper seem endless to us.
+Some of us are even particularly brave, because there are tattoos! – Well, they’re not quite real, but at least they’re a really stylish temporary souvenir.
+Particularly impressive, however, are the inspiring talks by the guest speakers, each with their own unique story and a very personal appeal to the audience.
+After all kinds of delicious pasta, hot dogs, cakes and more, another special highlight of the day awaits us: a guided tour of the Gmund paper production facility.
+From paper pulp to the final inspection of each individual sheet, we learn (almost) everything about the processes in the factory.
+Just imagine, the paper machine has been running since the end of the 19th century!
 Second stop: Innsbruck.
-Surrounded by stunning mountain scenery, we arrive at the Nala Hotel in the centre of Innsbruck with many impressions in our luggage.
-Admittedly, a toilet directly behind the TV is something else, but it’s precisely because of its crazy design that we are so impressed by the Nala Hotel.
+Surrounded by magnificent mountain landscapes, we arrive at the Nala Hotel in the heart of Innsbruck with many impressions in our luggage.
+Admittedly, a toilet directly behind the television is something else, but it is precisely because of its crazy design that we are so enthusiastic about the Nala Hotel.
 Breakfast at a dizzying height?
 No problem for us, the next morning we take the lift up to the Bergisel ski jump.
-A fantastic breakfast buffet awaits us in the Bergisel café and while we feast, we watch the young ski jumpers take off into the air – really cool!
+A fabulous breakfast buffet awaits us at the Bergisel Café, and while we feast, we watch the young ski jumpers take off into the air – really cool!
 Thomas Thurnbichler, former ski jumper and now coach of the junior team, later gives us an exclusive look behind the scenes of ski jumping.
-Our very personal test of courage is sitting on the infamous trembling beam, the feeling of absolute freedom makes us realise the euphoria of this sport.
-Of course, we are only minimally disturbed by the view of the cemetery directly behind us.
-But the all-clear – everyone returns safely and we are already looking forward to the next guided tour on the architecture and history of the ski jump.
+Our very own test of courage is sitting on the infamous wobbly beam, and the feeling of absolute freedom makes us understand the euphoria for this sport.
+Of course, we are only minimally irritated by the view of the cemetery directly behind us.
+But all is well – everyone returns safely and we are already looking forward to the next guided tour on the architecture and history of the ski jump.
 In bright sunshine, we learn more about Zaha Hadid, the architect, but also about the historical background of the ski jump.
-However, Innsbruck wouldn’t be Innsbruck if we hadn’t all seen the golden roof and so we set off on an exploratory tour before heading to Munich.
+However, Innsbruck would not be Innsbruck if we had not all seen the golden roof, so we set off on a tour of exploration before heading to Munich.

 Patricia Bischof